YOU SHOULD EAT HERE IN PARIS

 It’s good to have reservations, but I just went early and got a perfect seat to view the scene all around.
 The place is TIGHT but that’s what makes it cosy.

 I went to the first Buvette in New York City and fell in love with Buvette.
 So tastefully done, a bit of Paris in the West Village.
-Then the owner Jodi soon opened a Buvette in Paris, virtually unheard of for a female American chef at the time.
+Then the chef/owner Jodi soon opened a Buvette in Paris, virtually unheard of for a female American chef at the time.
 It brought a little bit of New York City to Pigalle.
 When I lived in NYC’s West Village, I used to go to Jodi’s places all the time.
 Lovely person.

 Both locations are on everyone’s top lists since they opened… and rightfully so.
 Just look at this place.
 Very tiny, so try for reservations or ask to sit at the bar — rare in Paris.
 Loved it.